ehagerty/LMS8001-Companion/docs/hardware/detailed.rst

 several predefined GPIO pins are used for digital control signals such as RESET, ENABLE, etc.

-Apart from this group, there is another independent group of GPIO signals used to preconfigure the LMS8001A into one of its already saved states.
+Another group of GPIO signals can be used to preconfigure the LMS8001A into one of its already saved states.
 Using GPIO pins for reconfiguration is the fastest method, compared to SPI, and is particularly advantageous in frequency-hopping applications involving the LMS8001A.

-Another minor group, free MCU GPIO signals, are used to connect to LEDs as indicators (LED1, LED2, LED3).
+MCU GPIO signals are also used to control indicator LEDs (LED1, LED2, LED3).

 .. figure:: /images/LMS8001_Companion-Digital_Block_Diagram.svg
    :alt: LMS8001 Companion Digital Block Diagram